 - photos of the wife and children

-- medical clearance certificate for the wife and children above 18
+- medical clearance certificate of the wife and children above 18 years

 - copy of the husband's employment contract or company contract

-- salary certificate from the employer stating the employee's monthly salary
+- salary certificate from the employer stating the husband’s monthly salary

-The family's residence permits are linked to the residence permit of the sponsoring expatriate employee.
+The family's residence permits are linked to the residence permit of the sponsoring family member .
 If the sponsoring family member's visa is cancelled, it requires cancellation of the visas of the dependents.

-Dependents are granted a 30-day grace period from the date of expiry or cancellation of their visa to obtain a new residence permit.
-If the employee fails to renew or cancel the visa of his dependents, the dependents would be deemed illegal residents and could be liable to pay a fine.
+Dependents are granted a 6-month grace period from the date of expiry or cancellation of their visas to obtain a new residence permit.
+If the sponsor fails to renew or cancel the visa of his dependents, he could be liable to pay a fine.